Target your obliques and strengthen your core with the side plank exercise!

-Your hips rise helping to stabilize the pelvis.
+Your hips rise to help to stabilize the pelvis.

-The engagement of these and your abdominals develop lean muscles and core strength which is necessary in essential activities like your posture.
+The engagement of these and your abdominals develop lean muscles and core strength which is necessary for essential activities like your posture.
 Stop the slouch!

 By holding the side plank, you’re also targeting your shoulders, hips, glutes, and lower back.

 With 80% of Americans experiencing back pain in their lifetime, it’s never too early to start building a strong core to decrease the chance of chronic back issues.

 The side plank also improves your balance, stability, and endurance.
 All crucial for most of your daily activities!

 The side plank is a core exercise that primarily strengthens the obliques, those muscles next to your abs.